-Gregory Alan Mackie OAM was Elected to the City of Adelaide as a Councillor for the City of Adelaide from 2000 – 2003, and was again elected to serve in that role for Central Ward in a supplementary election in May 2020.
+Gregory Alan Mackie OAM was Elected to the City of Adelaide as a Councillor for the City of Adelaide from 2000 – 2003, and was again elected to serve in that role for Central Ward in a supplementary election in May 2020, resigning in June 2022.

 A respected cultural advocate, business operator and public sector leader, Greg co-owned the iconic west-end indie literary bookshop, Imprints Booksellers (1984-2007), co-established Art Zone Gallery (1986-2000), co-founded the Adelaide West End Association, and led Adelaide Writers’ Week during the 1990s, before founding the iconic Adelaide Festival of Ideas in 1999.
 Notable among a long list of service and governance roles, he served as a Trustee of the Adelaide Festival Centre Trust, a member of the Libraries Board of SA and as a Member of the Council of the University of South Australia.